 But guess what…you should know all of this ahead of time.
 For realsies, I don’t blame you for finding this type of behavior troublesome.
 I really don’t.
 But if it’s so bad that you’d prefer to keep separate finances, you should probably be reconsidering marriage in the first place.

 Some people like to play the “It’s their debt” game.
 That’s bullhonkey.
 You’re a team now.
 Plus, it is very possible that you have both benefited from some of this debt, especially when it comes to student loans.
 When one of you wins, the team wins.
 When one of you loses, the team suffers.
 Stop being a baby and clean up the debt together.

 Nevermind the fact that you are a married team in spirit.
 When you get married, you are now considered a legal partnership in almost every state.
 Your debts are her debts and vice versa.
 Just because you keep your finances separate doesn’t mean that creditors won’t come after your money as well.
 You are now a legal partnership as well as an emotional one, so you may as well act like one.
 Instead of separating your finances, why not team up and knock that debt out together?
 You now have double the ammo to mow down your biggest of financial enemy, so take advantage of it before it becomes a problem for you both.

 2) What happens if the marriage fails?

-Several – if not most – of the married couples I know who keep separate finances have at least one member of the partnership who has been through a divorce.
-I can understand that they may have gone through some traumatic and financially difficult times during that period.
-However, nothing says “We are in this for the long haul” less than having a financial backup plan in case things don’t work out.
-Essentially, you are saying to each other is “I mostly trust you, but not with my money.”
+Several – if not most – of the married couples I know who keep separate finances have at least one member of the partnership who is divorced.
+Look, I understand that they may have gone through some traumatic times.
+But nothing says “We’re in this for the long haul” less than having a backup plan just in case things don’t work out.
+Essentially, you’re saying “I mostly trust you, but not with my money.”
 With this sort of attitude, how could you possibly fail??? *sarcasm drip, drip*